NORTHWEST AUTOPSY SERVICES

 Will I be able to view the body after an autopsy?
 Of course.
 The autopsy is a surgical procedure and does not maim the body.
 Extreme care and respect is taken with the body so as not to interfere with the viewing process.
 NAS staff consults with the Funeral Director at the funeral home to make sure the family is not affected at a viewing.

-How much is an Autopsy?
+How much does a private autopsy cost?
 The cost of an autopsy varies according to the type of autopsy and the agency performing it.
-NAS price range for a complete autopsy is between $2200 - $3500 per autopsy depending on the type and location of the autopsy.
+NAS price range for a complete autopsy is between $2450.00 - $3900.00 per autopsy depending on the type and location of the autopsy.
 For more information on pricing please contact NAS at (253)845-3511 or email: firstname.lastname@example.org

 How soon do I need to have an autopsy performed?
-NAS would like to conduct the autopsy as soon as possible.
+NAS would like to conduct the autopsy as soon as possible after death occurs.
 The longer the body remains at a funeral home, even under refrigeration, the greater the chances of artifacts from autolysis interfering with the autopsy results.